 Violence: Elden Ring is heavy on the dark fantasy violence.
 Bosses especially can be implicitly violent in their character designs.
 Realistic weapons and blood are present.

-Language: There is some foul language.
+Language: There is occasional foul language.

 Sex/nudity: There is no explicit nudity, but some sexual themes are present in some quests and characters.